KEY ISSUES

 BCC Carpark Closure

-Why has this happened and what does this mean for you and your family in 2024?
+Why has this happened and what does this mean for you and your family?

-On 7 December, 2023, ACAT determined the BCEL Board was "reckless" and "deliberate" in breaching ACT Planning Laws.
+On 7 December, 2023, ACAT determined the BCEL Board was "reckless" and "deliberate" in breaching ACT Planning Laws by failing to seek approvals to construct and seal the carpark on public land.

 The verge and driveway pedestrian crossing were also ruled "unsafe" and "an accident waiting to happen".

-Consequently, ACAT issued Orders requiring its immediate closure until BCC obtains the relevant planning approvals.
+Consequently, ACAT issued Orders requiring its immediate closure at the end of 2023 until BCC obtained the relevant planning approvals.

-Contrary to public claims made by the BCC Board Chair at the 2016 Presentation Night, BCC did not buy the carpark land, nor did it obtain planning permission to permanently seal it.
+Contrary to public claims made by the BCC Board Chair at the 2016 school Presentation Night, BCC has never purchased the carpark land.

-The terms of the ACAT Orders are currently being appealed by BCC in the ACT Supreme Court and the carpark has been
+The terms of the ACAT Orders are currently being appealed by the BCEL Board in the ACT Supreme Court and consequently the carpark has been temporarily re-opened.

-A review by the Administrative Appeals Tribunal of the Federal Education Ministers decision on 17 May 2021, that BCEL was not a fit and proper person to be the Approved Authority of Brindabella Christian College, recently concluded with new conditions agreed by BCEL and the Minister, documented in Court Orders dated 12 April 2023.
-These conditions, with strict deadlines, give the Board an opportunity to save itself and the school.
+A review by the Administrative Appeals Tribunal of the Federal Education Ministers decision on 17 May 2021 that BCEL was not a fit and proper person to be the Approved Authority of Brindabella Christian College concluded with 64 conditions imposed upon BCEL documented in publicly available Consent Orders dated 12 April 2023.

 Transparency